mkoppanen/zfl/README.txt

 * Add the myclass header and test call to `src/zfl_selftest.c`.
 * Add a reference documentation to 'doc/zfl_myclass.txt'.
 * Add myclass to 'src/Makefile.am` and `doc/Makefile.am`.

+### Coding Style

+In general the zfl_base class defines the style for the whole library.
+The overriding rule for coding style is consistency.

 ### Porting ZFL